 - Focus on a GPS app to try to navigate

-Although many states have laws in place that put restrictions on phone usage while driving, the above forms of distracted driving are usually not regulated.
-However, if a driver causes a car accident as a result of these behaviors, investigators may find them liable for the damages and injuries that may follow.
-A total of 48 states, including the District of Columbia, have banned texting while driving.
-If a driver in any of these states is found to have caused an accident due to this type of negligence, additional penalties and fines may apply.
+Although many states have laws that put restrictions on phone usage while driving, other forms of distracted driving are usually not regulated.
+However, if a driver causes a car accident due to these behaviors, they may be liable for the damages and injuries that follow.